bihealth/sodar-core-legacy/docs/source/dev_sodar_core.rst

     $ sudo utility/install_chrome.sh
     $ pip install -r requirements/test.txt

-Now you can run all tests with the following script:
+Now you can run all tests with the following make command:

 .. code-block:: console

-    $ ./test.sh
+    $ make test

 If you want to only run a certain subset of tests, use e.g.:

 .. code-block:: console

-    $ ./test.sh projectroles.tests.test_views
+    $ make test arg=projectroles.tests.test_views

-For running tests with SODAR Taskflow (not currently publicly available), you can use the supplied shortcut script:
+For running tests with SODAR Taskflow (not currently publicly available), you can use the supplied make command:

 .. code-block:: console

-    $ ./test_taskflow.sh
+    $ make test_taskflow

 Remote Site Development